Skip to main content

 Les parties du cerveau

-Using Functional Magnetic Resonance Imaging (fMRI) and Magnetoencephalography (MEG) recordings, researchers have shown that neuronal activity in these areas of the brain is greatly increased in OCD patients.
+Using functional magnetic resonance imaging (fMRI) and magnetoencephalography (MEG) findings, researchers have shown that neuronal activity in these areas of the brain is greatly increased in OCD patients.

-fMRI is a brain imaging technique that measures the activity of neurons in areas of the brain that are called upon when a person performs a task such as reading, moving a limb or looking at images by measuring the increase in blood flow in those areas.
+fMRI is a brain imaging technique that measures the activity of neurons in areas of the brain that are active when a person performs a task such as reading, moving a limb, or looking at images, by measuring the increase in blood flow in these areas.

-MEG can also be used to measure brain activity during a spot by measuring the electromagnetic field emitted by active neurons.
+MEG can also be used to measure brain activity while a task is being performed by measuring the electromagnetic field emitted by active neurons.

-One of the hypotheses to explain this hyperactivation of these brain regions is based on a disturbance of the levels of neuromediators (molecules indispensable for the passage of information from one neuron to another) such as serotonin, dopamine and still vasopressin.
+One hypothesis to explain this hyperactivation of these brain regions is based on a disruption in the levels of neurotransmitters (molecules essential for the transmission of information from one neuron to another), such as serotonin, dopamine, and vasopressin.

 Informations sur les ganglions de la base